IchiruTake/xyops/docs/governance.md

 The xyOps project exists to empower users and developers through openness, reliability, and fairness.
 Our governance model is designed to preserve these principles indefinitely:

-- **Open Access:** All source code, tools, and documentation will be freely available under the MIT License in perpetuity.
+- **Open Access:** All source code, tools, and documentation will be freely available under the BSD 3-Clause License in perpetuity.
 - **Transparency:** All decisions affecting the project are made publicly and archived for accountability.
 - **Meritocracy:** Technical merit and community trust guide decision-making; not titles or corporate affiliation.
 - **Continuity:** Stewardship of xyOps must always serve the longevity and stability of the project above all else.